Emanuel Lo

-Emanuel Lo Iacono (born 11 July 1979), known professionally as Emanuel Lo, is an Italian dancer, choreographer, singer-songwriter, and director.
+Emanuel Lo Iacono (born 11 July 1979), known professionally as Emanuel Lo, is an Italian dancer, choreographer, musician, and music video director.

 Biography

 Passionate about music since he was a child (he started playing the guitar at the age of ten), he also devoted himself to dance.
 In 1996 he made his debut on RAI and Mediaset, where he worked as a dancer and co-choreographer in various television programs, including Stasera pago io with Fiorello, "Uno di noi" with Gianni Morandi, "La notte vola" with Lorella Cuccarini, the Sanremo Festival with Simona Ventura, Carràmba!
 Che sorpresa with Raffaella Carrà, and Domenica in with Amadeus.
 He works performing both in Italy and abroad in tours and at major events for artists such as Kylie Minogue, Paola & Chiara, Geri Halliwell, Robbie Williams, Ricky Martin, Holly Valance, Luciano Pavarotti, Samantha Mumba and many others.

 In 2006 he performed as a supporter for international artists such as Kanye West, Lee Ryan, and Coolio.
 His recording debut dates back to February 2007 with the single "Woofer", in collaboration with the rapper Tormento.
 In the same year, on May 18, his debut album Più tempo was released, produced by Giorgia for the record label Dischi di Cioccolata and distributed by Sony Music.
 He subsequently worked on Giorgia's album Stonata, released in November 2007, as co-author of the lyrics of some songs, including the duet of Giorgia and Mina "Poche parole".
 In 2009, his second album, Cambio tutto, was released, again for distribution by Sony Music, born from a collaboration with the beat-maker Big Fish.
 The album, which contaminates R&B and hip hop, contains the song "Cambio tutto" written by the singer-songwriter Nesli.